actkatiemacias/MaintainingTransactionSummaryTables/ReadMe.txt

 Considerations:

+Overall Considerations: The rule that either sales_product_sid or sales_product_list_sid would be populated (never both) and the other would be null drove a lot of the logic.
+To makes sure that I captured all possible paths, for every requirement the logic was split into two parts, when the underlying data had sales_product_sid populated or when the underlying data had sales_product_list_sid populated.

 Task #1: Could maintain the sales_transaction_summary table via trigger or stored procedure
 	triggers are always executed, stored procedures must be explicitly called - task #1 stated that this code must 'effectively execute every time data in the table "sales_transaction" is Inserted or Delete" so I used triggers